sans-script/country-info-app/README.md

 - **Features:**

   **Country List Page**

   - Displays a list of countries.
 Each country name links to the Country Info Page.

   **Country Info Page**

   - Shows detailed information about a selected country, including country name, flag, border countries, and a population chart.

 ## Installation and Setup

+This project was built with `node v22.5.1`

 ### Backend Setup